IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 being up may also need to be updated.

-For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to add the multi-layer single-domain Ethernet link setup between the Ethernet LTP 3-1 on BR21 and the Ethernet LTP 4-1 on P24 to the existing Ethernet bundle link setup between the Ethernet LTP 5-1 on node BR21 and the Ethernet LTP 6-1 on node P24.
+For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to add the multi-technology single-domain Ethernet link setup between the Ethernet LTP 3-1 on BR21 and the Ethernet LTP 4-1 on P24 to the existing Ethernet bundle link setup between the Ethernet LTP 5-1 on node BR21 and the Ethernet LTP 6-1 on node P24.

-After the LAG configuration has been updated, the P-PNC can also update the bandwidth information of the multi-layer single-domain IP link supported by the updated Ethernet bundled link.
+After the LAG configuration has been updated, the P-PNC can also update the bandwidth information of the multi-technology single-domain IP link supported by the updated Ethernet bundled link.

-{: #multi-layer-path-properties}
+{: #multi-technology-path-properties}

-### Multi-layer TE path properties Configuration
+### Multi-technology TE path properties Configuration

-The MDSC can discover the TE path properties (e.g., the list of SRLGs, the delay) of a multi-layer IP link from the TE properties of:
+The MDSC can discover the TE path properties (e.g., the list of SRLGs, the delay) of a multi-technology IP link from the TE properties of:

-- the IP LTPs terminating the multi-layer IP link (e.g., the list of SRLGs reported by the P-PNC using the packet TE topology model);
+- the IP LTPs terminating the multi-technology IP link (e.g., the list of SRLGs reported by the P-PNC using the packet TE topology model);

 - the optical path (e.g., the list of SRLGs reported by the O-PNC